schuchard/kevinschuchard.com-2023/src/pages/blog/2019-04-18-http-interceptor.md

 ### Redirect based on scopes

 When an application needs to restrict access to certain routes, an interceptor can provide that functionality in one place across many routes.
 Since interceptors are run for every request you can organize your route guard logic in one place.
-Assuming you’ve set up what routes are guarded and can access the users available scopes, the interceptor can determine whether to allow the request or redirect.
+Assuming you’ve set up what routes are guarded and can access the user's available scopes, the interceptor can determine whether to allow the request or redirect.

 ```ts
 export class ScopesInterceptor implements HttpInterceptor {